AudioKit/Controls/Sources/Controls/Controls.docc/Controls.md

 Two types of controls allow you to drag on a UI element and control either one or two parameters.

 * Control - draggable control that can affect one value by planar motion, either horizontally, vertically, or both.
-* Two Parameter Control - draggable control that can affect two indepent paramters.
+* Two Parameter Control - draggable control that can affect two independent parameters.

 ### Control Geometries